The Snowy Owl Scoop

 Breaking news on the migration of Snowy Owls across North America

-Find your owls on The Map link below.
-The Sightings link includes Snowy Owl sightings on the map plus “unconfirmed” reports that aren’t yet showing up on the map.
-I’ll be tracking the migration all winter.
-So watch this spot for regular updates.
-Onward!
+Find your owls on The Map link below (note the sighting date when you click any map marker).
+The Sightings link features a list of Snowy Owl reports during the past seven days in the lower 48, plus “unconfirmed” reports that aren’t yet showing up on the map.

 By the way, you can stay up to date on stuff like this by subscribing to my blog »